ethereum/eth2.0-onboarding/docs/phase_0.md

 The philosophy behind configuration is that changes to values should only happen between chains, not over time.

 This means that in order to change functionality, additional constants must be introduced.
-For example, if there is a decision to change the slot time in Phase 1, rather than altering `SLOTS_PER_EPOCH`, we'd have to introduce a new constant -- `PHASE_1_SLOTS_PER_EPOCH`, say,
+For example, if there is a decision to change the slot time in Phase 1, rather than altering `SLOTS_PER_EPOCH`, we'd have to introduce a new constant -- `PHASE_1_SLOTS_PER_EPOCH`.

 Note that transitioning from one phase to another is not a hard reset -- the system is still live.
 Additionally, security analysis and optimizations greatly benefit from compile-time guarantees.